Concepts of Leadership

 I used to think that running an organization was equivalent to conducting a symphony orchestra.
 But I don't think that's quite it; it's more like jazz.
 There is more improvisation. — Warren Bennis

 To inspire your workers into higher levels of teamwork, there are certain things you must be, know, and, do.
-These do not come naturally, but are acquired through continual work and study.
-Good leaders are continually working and studying to improve their leadership skills; they are NOT resting on their laurels.
+These do not often come naturally, but are acquired through continual work and study.
+Good leaders are continually working and studying to improve their leadership skills; they are NOT resting on their past laurels.

 “The meaning of a message is the change which it produces in the image.” — Kenneth Boulding in The Image: Knowledge in Life and Society